 You’ve heard that Facebook states that users give permission for their information to be shared.
 The truth is, we ALL do, and not just with Facebook.

-Microsoft, particularly with cloud based services including Office 365 and Cortana recently notified users of an update in its Microsoft Services Agreement.
+Microsoft, particularly with cloud based services including Microsoft 365 and Cortana recently notified users of an update in its Microsoft Services Agreement.
 If one were to truly read every word of the agreement, it would take a few hours.
 Almost every section has at least one additional link to ‘learn more’.
 After one hour of navigating around, this author was less than 25% through the content and had no less than 6 separate browser tabs filled with legalese to read.
 Whether you choose to read the entire document, as long as you continue to use any of the MS services that the document addresses, you are automatically bound to the agreement terms.
 The one thing that really stands out amidst all of Microsoft’s privacy and security statements; “Please note that some of our products include links to products of third parties whose privacy practices differ from Microsoft’s.
 If you provide personal data to any of those products, your data is governed by their privacy statements.”

 The Facebook Privacy and Data Policy is not much different than the others.
 According to the Facebook Companies page, “In addition to the services offered by Facebook Inc. and Facebook Ireland Ltd, Facebook owns and operates each of the companies listed below, in accordance with their respective terms of service and privacy policies.
 We may share information about you within our family of companies to facilitate, support and integrate their activities and improve our services.
 For more information on the Facebook Companies’ privacy practices and how they treat individuals’ information, please visit the following links: